tzyian/prep/topics/distributed-systems/2pc-vs-raft.md

 **Used in limited cases**:
 - Cross-resource transactions in monolithic enterprise systems (XA transactions, legacy middleware).
-- Not favored in large-scale cloud/distributed DBs.
+- Not favoured in large-scale cloud/distributed DBs.

 ---